stelzinga/MF/Management_Framework-Appendix.md

 8. Etc

 ### Section or Note
 For a Section or Note there are several type of references:
-[# SEC]                   -> refers to section L1 SEC in same note [CAT: Des]             -> refers to a note CAT: Des [CAT: Des # SEC] -> refers to a section L1 SEC in note CAT: Des [ Name # SEC] -> refers to a section L1 SEC in note "Name", which is a note that does not follow the standard note conventions i.e. it does not start with a category, but as it the [...] does *also not* start with an explicit mentij id File, URL etc, it just be a note.
+[# SEC]                   -> refers to section L1 SEC in same note
+[CAT: Des]             -> refers to a note CAT: Des
+[CAT: Des # SEC] -> refers to a section L1 SEC in note CAT: Des
+[ Name # SEC] -> refers to a section L1 SEC in note "Name", which is a note that does not follow the standard note conventions i.e. it does not start with a category, but as it the [...] does *also not* start with an explicit mentij id File, URL etc, it just be a note.

 e.g., [Management Framework - Appendix ## Note Reference] i.e this section.

-In addition to the above it is possible to have references like [# SEC1 ## Sec 2] which explicitly refers to L2 Section 'Sec2' *in* L1 Section 'SEC1'
+In addition to the above it is possible to have references like [# SEC1 ## Sec 2] which explicitly refers to L2 Section 'Sec2' *in* L1 Section 'SEC1'.

-In notes it is possible to use such references by explicitly using the words 'section(s)' or 'note(s)' in front of, or behind the item. e.g. "... section ## Routines in section # OBJECTIVES in note MGT: Planning ..."
+In notes it is possible to use such references by explicitly using the words 'section(s)' or 'note(s)' in front of, or behind the item. e.g. "... section ## Routines in section # OBJECTIVES in note MGT: Planning ...".

 ### File
 For a file the Note Reference is [File Path], [F: File Path] or [F: File Path] in which File Path is either a full path to a file or directory or a shorter version of such path.
 File Paths are operating system specific.

 Examples:
     $HOME/data_private/mgt/51.finance/       (Linux)
     $HOME/utils/scripts/ubu2usb.command  (Linux)
     C:\Users\yourname\mgt\finance\              (Windows)
     C:\SomeDir\SomeDoc.docx                         (Windows)

 The only requirement for a File Path is that it is clear it concerns a path to a file or directory.
 When a full path is used it will be obvious.
 Depending on Operating System there are various ways of managing File References.
-Details in [MGT: 80.Tools].

 In certain cases it may be necessary to refer to a page or sheet or chapter within a file.
 This can be achieved using extra info within the reference relating to the type (page, sheet, chapter), an '=' sign and the value (page nr, sheet name, chapter name etc.)

 Examples:
     C:\SomeDir\SomeDoc.docx Page = 100
     $HOME/data_private/mgt.xlsx Sheet = Planning

 ### URL
 For a URL, the Note reference is [Weblink] or [URL: Weblink], in which Weblink refers to *anything* that can be accessed through a web browser: classic web pages, sharepoints, PowerBI pages, etc.] i.e., http://something.xyz and without < and > and where 'http' can be any supported service (http, https, ftp, ftps, ssh, ...).

 ### Mail
 For Mail the Reference format is: [Mail: Subject] or [M: Subject] in which Subject is the Mail's Subject that was sent/received.
 Alternatively,  [Subject: Subject] can be used.

 ### Database
 Databases come in many forms but all do the same: store data.
 Databases have their own manner of connecting and retrieving/entering data.
 Reference to a database depends on the type of database e.g., [Oracle: scheme/table_name], [Oracle: table_name], etc.

 ### Meeting
 Sometimes it is relevant to refer to a meeting that was held in which specific information was shared.
 In this case the reference should show [Meet: Text] in which Text is the Subject of the Meeting's invite mail.
-Lo

 ### Free Text
 The Reference Indicator can also contain free which acts as a clarification, a question one should ask oneself, e.g.,  [Purely some comment without any value].

 ### Research
 It is possible to refer to a domain of research specific research articles, etc using a reference as well.
 There are two ways of doing it.

 The formal academic referencing a.k.a. citation, which looks like this (author name, year) or similar.
 This is the often used citation in academic articles (journals, thesis etc).
 Such references follow standard academic protocol, which may slightly differ across disciplines [1].

 The second style is used above, where the [1] means there is further down in the section more information linked to [1].

 [1] University of Pittsburgh, Citation Styles: APA, MLA, Chicago, Turabian, IEEE, https://pitt.libguides.com/citationhelp, viewed Jan 2025.
 ________________________________________
 ## Profile Tree Numbering
 The Profile Tree as discussed in the Management Framework has three levels of indentations.
 - First Level: Environment, Clients, Services, Operations and Management
 - Second Level: Processes, Resources, Capital, Results, Planning, Organising, Leading, Controlling, Business Functions and Tools
 - Third Level: Run, Change, Staff, Suppliers, Assets, Liabilities, Equity, Revenue, Cost and Risk.

 NB: in the profile tree, the levels underneath Planning, Organising, Leading, Controlling, Business Functions are not explicitly mentioned to keep the Profile Tree short enough.
 They are nevertheless discussed in the Management Framework note.

 From a managerial perspective the order of the items in the Profile Tree is mostly followed in reverse order i.e., first Management, then Operations, Services, Clients and last but not least Environment.
 In other words, and using numbers to enforce the order in which they are used (notably useful in things like name sorted file directories).
 The numbering conventions than follows from the levels:

-First Level: 00, 10, 20, 30, 40
+First Level: 00, 10, 20, 30, 40, ...
 Second Level: 01, 02, 03, ...
 11, 12, 13, ...
 Third level: 01.01, 01.02, ...
 11.01, 11.02, etc.

 The First Level and the Second level are the main items in the Profile as described in the Profile Tree.
 The Third Level are the deliverables of each Second Level.

 - 00.Management
     - 01.Planning
         - 01.01.Context